The Best Laptop for College in 2023: Could It Be a Tablet?

 The higher the screen resolution, the more detailed text and graphics will be.
 Most students will want a display that's at least 1920 x 1080 resolution (also known as "full HD," or 1080p), though some schools say 1600 x 900 is good enough.
 Film students or others who need to view high-resolution graphics might want to go with 3840 x 2160 (also known as 4K or UHD), but these types of screens cost more and are a bigger drain on the battery.
 If you plan to use your device to play games or watch movies, check that the display has a refresh rate of at least 60Hz for a smoother viewing experience.

 Most new laptops come with eighth-generation quad-core Intel Core i5 or Core i7 processors.
-The more expensive Core i7 can speed things up a touch if you're doing video editing or 3D rendering, but it won't make much difference to web browsing or word processing.
+The more expensive Core i7 can speed things up a touch if you're doing video editing or 3D rendering.
+However, it won't make much difference to web browsing or word processing.

-Random access memory (RAM) is temporary memory that allows information to be stored and retrieved on a computer.
-More RAM doesn't necessarily mean your programs will run faster; it does mean you can run more programs at the same time.
-For laptops, you will generally need at least 4GB of RAM to work comfortably, though most schools prefer 8GB.
+Random-access memory (RAM) is temporary memory that allows information to be stored and retrieved on a computer.
+More RAM doesn't necessarily mean your programs will run faster; it does mean you can run more programs simultaneously.
+You will generally need at least 4GB of RAM for laptops to work comfortably, though most schools prefer 8GB.
 Some majors that require heavy-duty multitasking require 16GB of RAM.

-Some laptops allow you to add more RAM fairly cheaply and easily, so you might be able to upgrade an older machine.
-Other laptops have sealed bottoms or memory that's soldered right onto the motherboard, so upgrading the RAM is not an option.
+Some laptops let you add more RAM fairly cheaply and easily, so you might be able to upgrade an older machine.
+Other laptops have sealed bottoms or memory soldered right onto the motherboard, so upgrading the RAM is not an option.

 RAM isn't as big a deal for tablets because of how they manage memory, but most come with anywhere from 1GB to 4GB of RAM.
 Hybrids and convertible tablets typically offer more, sometimes up to 16GB.